 - In the Brussels Metropolitan Region there are rules concerning the adaptation of public spaces, set in the Regionally Urban Development Regulation.

 C3.
 ICT and Web accessibility

-‘AnySurfer’ - the quality label assigned for accessible websites in Belgium - regrets the fact that there is no law in Belgium which obliges companies and governments to ensure the accessibility of their websites to persons with disability.
-There is, however, the law of 10 May 2007, which defines the lack of reasonable adaptations for persons with disability as equivalent to discrimination.
-Any form of direct or indirect discrimination is forbidden when providing public services.
-In the Belgian ratification (July 2009) of the UN Convention the right to access information on the internet is emphasised.
+‘AnySurfer’ is the quality label assigned for accessible websites in Belgium despite the fact that there is no law in Belgium which obliges companies to ensure the accessibility of their websites to persons with disability.
+There is, however, the Law of 10 May 2007, which defines the lack of reasonable adaptations for persons with disability as equivalent to discrimination.
+Any form of direct or indirect discrimination is prohibited when providing public services.
+In the Belgian ratification (July 2009) of the UN Convention, the right to access to information on the internet is emphasised.
 The Flemish government wants all websites to be labelled ‘Anysurfer’.
-The group Equal Chances in Flanders wants to stimulate organisations in the private sector and in the media to make their information more accessible for persons with disability.
+The Equal Chances in Flanders Group wants to stimulate organisations in the private sector and in the media to make their information more accessible for persons with disability.
 Since 2002 the Walloon government has been working on the National Action Plan to close up the digital gap and realise the label of 'Anysurfer' for their websites.
 Furthermore, the Brussels Metropolitan Region is trying to realise this label for all its websites.
 The French Community states in their Declaration concerning the community policy (2009-2014) that they want to realise an increase in the number of labelled websites.

 D. Independent living

 D1.
 Choice of living arrangements